Davidevlops/JS-DSA/string-matching-algorithms.md

 This makes it especially powerful for large texts and long patterns, often outperforming all other algorithms in real-world scenarios.

+How It Works — Step by Step

+Let’s say we are searching for a pattern P inside a text T.

+1. Start Matching from the Right

+Instead of starting from the first character of the pattern, Boyer–Moore compares from rightmost character to leftmost.

+If all characters match, a pattern is found.

+If a mismatch occurs, Boyer–Moore decides how far to shift the pattern based on the mismatched character and the partial match information.

+🔹 1.
+The Bad Character Heuristic

+When a mismatch occurs at a text character c while matching P[j] (pattern index j):

+If c appears somewhere to the left in the pattern, shift the pattern so that the rightmost occurrence of c in the pattern aligns with the mismatched text character.

+If c doesn’t appear in the pattern at all, shift the pattern past that character entirely.

+This rule helps Boyer–Moore skip characters in the text that can’t possibly match the pattern.

+Example:

+Text:    A B C D E F G H
+Pattern:     E F G

+When mismatch occurs at D, and since D does not appear in "EFG", the algorithm can safely shift the pattern beyond D, skipping unnecessary comparisons.

+🔹 2.
+The Good Suffix Heuristic

+When a mismatch occurs after some part of the pattern has already matched, the algorithm uses the matched suffix (called a good suffix) to decide how far to shift.

+If a portion of the pattern at the end matched successfully:

+Shift the pattern so that the next occurrence of that suffix aligns with it in the text.

+If the suffix doesn’t appear anywhere else, shift the pattern so that the longest prefix matching the suffix aligns.

+This rule lets Boyer–Moore reuse matched information effectively.
 ## JavaScript Implementation

 ```javascript